caelohm/rymplaylists/README.md

 most popular song of that album.

 ## Playlists
-The playlists are located on my Spotify profile under the folder Rateyourmusic Genres 2021. link to my [Spotify](https://open.spotify.com/user/226ny2ikdvr7wi2lq62guxtfy?si=9ded19b0b7ec4267).
+The playlists are located on my Spotify profile.
+Either they have a all capitalized title or they have RYM in the title. link to my [Spotify](https://open.spotify.com/user/226ny2ikdvr7wi2lq62guxtfy?si=9ded19b0b7ec4267).
 Pay close attention to the descriptions of the playlists, they hold the average rating and number of rating cap.